TheAcharya/Airlift/README.md

 ### Dropbox

-<details><summary>Obtain your Dropbox App Key and Updating JSON Token File:</summary>
+<details><summary>Obtain your Dropbox App Key and Authorization code:</summary>
 <p>

 1. Right-Click and save [dropbox-token.json](https://raw.githubusercontent.com/TheAcharya/Airlift/main/assets/dropbox-token.json) file to your computer.
+2. When using `--dropbox-token` make sure you input the full `PATH` of `dropbox-token.json` file.
-2. Login to your [Dropbox's App Console](https://www.dropbox.com/developers/apps) account via a web browser.
+3. Login to your [Dropbox's App Console](https://www.dropbox.com/developers/apps) account via a web browser.
-3. Click on ‘Create app’ button.
+4. Click on ‘Create app’ button.
-4. Choose Scoped access.
+5. Choose Scoped access.
-5. Choose Full Dropbox access.
+6. Choose Full Dropbox access.
-6. Give your App a name. _The name of the App can be unique and personal to you._
+7. Give your App a name. _The name of the App can be unique and personal to you._
-7. Click on ‘Create app’ button.
+8. Click on ‘Create app’ button.

 <p align="center"> <img src="https://github.com/TheAcharya/Airlift/blob/main/assets/dropbox_01.png?raw=true"> </p>